 Remember that you don’t fully own your social media pages or their reach.
 Platforms change algorithms and rules that, if you’re leaning too much into organic social, can harm your marketing efforts overnight with a big change.

 Focus more on building your own website and driving traffic there through search engine optimization (SEO) efforts to avoid some of the downsides of digital sharecropping (building your business on someone else’s land).
-Make sure you don’t exclusively use social media at the expense of other ways of building your online presence.
+Make sure you don’t exclusively use social media at the expense of other ways of building your law firm online presence.
 Whether you use LinkedIn, Facebook, Twitter, TikTok, or some other platform, leverage other channels so you’re never at risk of losing your full pipeline.

 3. Earned Media